pokt-network/pocket-network-protocol/utility/README.md

 The Application's Web3 usage volume is estimated through probabilistic hash collisions.
 This enables a concise proof of probabilistic volume, without requiring compute or memory intensive storage and aggregation.
 Similar to [Bitcoin's Difficulty](https://en.bitcoin.it/wiki/Difficulty), a `RelayVolumeDifficulty` governance parameter will be used to determine the "difficulty", and how relay counts must be estimated.

 Each relay can be viewed as an independent Bernoulli Trial that is either a volume applicable relay or not.
 A geometric distribution can be built of the number of relays that need to be serviced until an applicable relay is made.
-For example, if a SHA256 hash algorithm is used and `RelayVolumeDifficulty` represents 4 leading zeroes, the hash of each `(SignedRelay, SignedRelayResponse)` pair below `0x0000FFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFF` will represent `65536` (16^4) relays.
+For example, if a SHA256 hash algorithm is used and `RelayVolumeDifficulty` represents 3 leading zeroes, the hash of each `concat(SignedRelay, SignedRelayResponse)` above `0x000FFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFF` will not be applicable for relay rewards.
+However, any hash below the target will receive `RelayVolume` rewards proportional to the likelihood of the hash.
+For example, `0x000FFF...` would be estimate `RelayVolume` relays, `0x0000FF...` would e estimated to 16\*`RelayVolume`, etc...

 A the end of each Session, the volume applicable relays are sent to the Fisherman for validation and salary distribution.